-- · meet the residence requirements - · have a genuine liability for the payment of child care fees under a Complying Written Arrangement with their child care provider.
+- · meet the residence requirements - have a genuine liability for the payment of child care fees under a Complying Written Arrangement with their child care provider.

-- · Claimant or their partner must be an Australian resident (page 56), an SCV holder (page 56) residing in Australia, or the holder of a specified temporary visa (page 57), or be one of the following: - a student from outside Australia directly sponsored by the Australian Government, or - a non-resident experiencing hardship or special circumstances.
+- Claimant or their partner must be an Australian resident (page 56), an SCV holder (page 56) residing in Australia, the holder of a specified temporary visa (page 57), (from April 2024) an eligible Pacific Australia Labour Mobility scheme worker or family member (page 57), or be one of the following: - a student from outside Australia directly sponsored by the Australian Government, or - a non-resident experiencing hardship or special circumstances.